William Joshlin 1929 - 2020 - Obituary

-William "Bill" Robert Joshlin Jr., 90, passed away on August 14, 2020 after a long illness.
+Germantown - William "Bill" Robert Joshlin Jr, 90, passed away on August 14, 2020 after a long illness.
 He was a longtime member of Germantown United Methodist Church.

 Mr. Joshlin was preceded in death by his loving wife Charlotte Lee Joshlin, his son Walter David "Josh" Joshlin, and his daughter Juanita Carol Larson.
 He is survived by his brother Charles Joshlin and three grandchildren, David Brannon Joshlin, Jason William Pegg, and Jeffery Lee Gillia, and several great grandchildren, nieces and nephews.